unipv-larl/GWC2025/cfp.md

 - Psycholinguistic applications
 - Embeddings and pretrained language models
 - Probing large language models
-### 5. Standardization, distribution and availability of wordnets and wordnet tools.
+### 5. Standardization, distribution and availability of wordnets and wordnet tools
 - Best practices for wordnet maintenance, standardization, and distribution
 - Evaluation metrics for wordnet tools and resources
 - Interoperability across wordnets and wordnet tools